-Compare oven cleaners from ALDI Powerforce, Jif, Mr Muscle, OzKleen, Easy Off and Selleys on their effectiveness, value for money, ease of use, environmental friendliness, packaging design, smell and overall satisfaction.
+Compare oven cleaners from brands including Selleys, Oven Power (OzKleen), Jif, Mr Muscle, Easy Off and ALDI Power Force on their effectiveness, ease of use, smell, packaging design, environmental friendliness, value for money and overall satisfaction.

 See our Ratings Methodology.

 There aren’t many household chores that evoke quite the same sense of dread as cleaning the oven, particularly if you don’t have a self-cleaning model.
 But there are a few things you can do to make the job a little easier, including regular cleaning, and cleaning with the right tools.
-We can’t make you pull out your rubber gloves every couple of months, but we can help you find the best oven cleaner for your needs with our annual customer reviews and ratings.
-We’ve surveyed more than 900 consumers across Australia to find out which oven cleaners are scrubbing up best in kitchens, with brands rated on their effectiveness, value for money and ease of use (among other things) to help you pick the right one for you.
+While we can’t make you pull out your rubber gloves every couple of months, we can help you find the best oven cleaner for your needs with our annual consumer report card.